YashK2803/Ultrasound-Analysis/README.md

 ## 🤝 Contributing

-- Fork the repo, create a branch, commit features/fixes, and open a pull request.
+- Fork the repo, create a branch, commit your features or fixes, and open a pull request.
 - For bugs or questions, please open an issue.

 ---